daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/services/services.md

 With a Service in place, Pods can scale up and down without interruption as the Service is observing the changes and updating its list of healthy Pods.
 It does this through a combination of label selection and a construct called an **Endpoints** object.

+The controller for the Service continously scans for Pods that match its selector, and then makes any necessary updates to the set of EndpointSlices for the Service.

 The Endpoints object is used to store a dynamic list of healthy Pods matching the Service's label selector.
 Any new Pods that match the selector gets added to the Endpoints object.

 ### Communication between Containers